-Rather than sell its products in retail stores like Wal-Mart, Walgreens, or Smiths, Melaleuca relies on word-of-mouth or referral marketing from its customers and ships products directly to their homes.
+Rather than sell its products in retail stores like Wal-Mart or Walgreens, Melaleuca relies on word-of-mouth marketing from its customers and ships products directly to their homes.

-This alternative strategy enables Melaleuca to compete against the giant product manufacturers that spend billions in advertising each year.
+This alternative strategy enables Melaleuca to compete against giant manufacturers that spend billions in advertising each year.

 It also allows Melaleuca to duck the expensive turf wars over shelf space in the retailers’ stores.

-Instead, Melaleuca’s business model compensates so-called “marketing executives,” a term it uses for business builders who refer customers and help them set up shopping accounts.
+Instead, Melaleuca’s business model compensates “marketing executives” (a term it uses for business builders who refer customers and help them set up shopping accounts.)

-To date, Melaleuca has paid $4.5 billion to marketing executives who have made referrals and helped others to do so.
+To date, Melaleuca has paid $4.5 billion to these sales executives who have made referrals and helped others to do so.

 The general idea of the model of this company and many other old ones in the industry.